agungTuanany/Javascript-data-structure-and-algorithm/chapter-11-algorithms-sorting/README.md

 [ 0,  1,  2,  4,  5, 6, 44, 63, 87, 99, 283 ]
 ```

-I'm creating a function called `bubbleSort()` that's going to taken a `array` as
+I'm creating a function called `bubbleSort()` that's going to taken an `array`
-parameter; and I have an array in variable called `numbers`.
+as parameter; and I have an array in variable called `numbers`.
 Ideally when we
 enter this array of `numbers` into this functions, it spits out a sorted way.

 Based on animation we saw, we ideally start from the beginning, compare first